THE REFUGEE C R I S I S

 England had its own refugee crisis, with over 64,000 arriving on English shores between the 1330 and 1550,

-t has been speculated that after the Queen’s death in 1603, Shakespeare was brought in to revise the script, along with three other playwrights.
-Shakespeare’s additions include 147 lines in the middle of the action, in which More is called on to address an anti-immigration riot on the streets of London.
-He delivers a gripping speech to the aggressive mob, who are baying for so-called ‘strangers’ to be banished: - The figure More relies on human empathy to make his point: if the rioters were suddenly banished to a foreign land, they would become ‘wretched strangers’ too, and equally vulnerable to attack.’ (listen to Mc Kellans speech!).
-It is by no means settled that More’s words were indeed written by William from Stratford.. –
+It has been speculated that after Queen Elisabeth's death in 1603, Shakespeare was brought in to revise the "collabrative" Play-script Sir Thomas More along with the assumed main editor Munday & other playwrights.
+Shakespeare’s additions include 147 lines in the middle of the action, in which Sir Thomas More is called on to address an anti-immigration riot on the streets of London.
+He delivers a gripping speech to the aggressive mob, who are baying for so-called ‘strangers’ to be banished: -

-Absurdly at present the play is considered to be written in "collaboration", in a team e.g. by Munday, Peele, Chettle, Heywood, Shakespeare, Wilkins, Middleton, Dekker, …(s
+Absurdly at present the play is considered to be written in "collaboration", in a team e.g. by M u n d a y , , , Heywood, Shakespeare, Dekker, …(s.Blog 448 ”).-

 This "bizarre" inconsistency could be resolved, if the Academic "Shakespeare Orthodoxy" would have accepted a real historical "Authorship Conspiracy " ( read Summary) .